raiskumar/udacity-ml-problems/capstore-proposal-advanced-ml/proposal.md

 ### Datasets and Inputs

 I will be using the data from an old Kaggle competition **Bag of Words Meets Bags of Popcorn** (https://www.kaggle.com/c/word2vec-nlp-tutorial).
 This dataset contains 25,000 labeled training reviews, 50,000 unlabeled training reviews, and 25,000 testing reviews. **Unlabeled training** data and **testing data** doesn't have a _sentiment_ field.
-So for this project, I will rely only on **labeled training** data for training as well as testing.
+For the project, I will rely on **labeled training** data for training as well as testing.

  The file (*labeledTrainData.tsv*) is tab-delimited and has a header row followed by 25,000 rows and contains three columns/fields:
 ```